-It is slightly different heading down an arcade to get a lobby but there was the usual friendly service on arrival.
+It is slightly different heading down an arcade to get a lobby but there was the usual friendly service on arrival at Hotel Indigo Cardiff.
 And the location couldn’t be better – it is in the heart of Cardiff and everything is walkable.

-Importantly when travelling solo there was an excellent suggestion of wines by the glass so I could have a nice pinot gris on arrival at the bar and a malbec with my steak!Check Prices & Availability for Hotel Indigo Cardiff
+Importantly when travelling solo there was an excellent suggestion of wines by the glass so I could have a nice pinot gris on arrival at the bar and malbec with my steak. [separator type=”thick”]

 Who Paid for What in this Blog Post